Christine Drea's Research Lab

-The Drea lab studies aspects of mammalian social behavior and reproductive behavior focused on carnivores and primates.
-Particularly the unusual species in which the females display a suite of masculinized characteristics including male-like or exaggerated external genitalia and social dominance.
+The Drea lab members study aspects of mammalian social behavior and reproductive behavior focused on exceptional carnivores and primates.
+In these unusual species, the females display a suite of masculinized characteristics including male-like or exaggerated external genitalia and social dominance.
 Of primary concern are the physiological and behavioral correlates of reproductive and social development, with a focus on mechanisms of sexual differentiation.
-Through a combined laboratory and field approach, Drea lab investigates such areas as reproductive and socio-endocrinology, genital and developmental morphology, and social behavior (particularly aggression, play, and scent marking in both sexes).
-The Drea lab seeks to shed light on such questions as the evolution of female social dominance and the mechanisms of mammalian sexual differentiation.
+Through a combined laboratory and field approach, Drea lab members investigate topics such as reproductive and socio-endocrinology, genital and developmental morphology, and social behavior (particularly aggression, play, and scent marking in both sexes).
+We seek to better understand the evolution of female social dominance and the mechanisms of mammalian sexual differentiation.

 Current projects include: